 All students must maintain a 67% percent completion percentage throughout their program of study.
 The calculation of pace is cumulative.
 To calculate your completion percentage, you divide the total number of credit hours you have passed by the total number of credit hours you have attempted.
 Attempted hours include all college classes you began, including classes from which you withdrew, failed, took at another college, or received an incomplete.

-Please Note: Withdrawal, academic forgiveness, incomplete, repeated and non-credit remedial hours are counted for the calculation of hours attempted and GPA.
+Please Note: Withdrawal, academic forgiveness, incomplete, repeated and non-credit remedial hours are counted for the calculation of hours attempted and GPA (if hours are graded).
 In cases of repeated courses, a student may continue to repeat a failed course and receive Financial Aid until it is passed.
 Students may only attempt 30 semester hours of developmental (remedial) courses.
 Once a student has reached the 30 semester hour limit, Financial Aid may not be used to pay for further developmental (remedial coursework), new or repeated.
 Attempted hours also includes all credit hours even if they do not count towards the degree at BridgeValley.

 A student is eligible to receive Financial Aid for one repeat when repeating a previously passed course to obtain a higher grade.